msjimc/RunningWindowsProgramsOnLinux/endeavourOS.md

 # EndeavourOS Gemini:

 ## Starting point
-EndeavourOS Gemini 2024.04.20 was installed on two 64 bit virtual machines with 4,096 MB of RAM, 4 processors.
-The VirtualBox virtual machine had a 20 GB hard disk while HyperV's virtual machine had a dynamically resizing hard disk.
+EndeavourOS Gemini 2024.04.20 was installed on two 64-bit virtual machines with 4,096 MB of RAM and 4 processors.
+The VirtualBox virtual machine had a 20 GB hard disk while Hyper-V's virtual machine had a dynamically resizing hard disk.
 Both installations were installed using  default settings and the Budgie desktop.

-The circularMT.exe file and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Download folder using FireFox.
+The circularMT.exe file and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Downloads folder using Firefox.

 ## Installation